MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/analyzers/appsourcecop-as0010-primarykeydeletenotallowed.md

 }
 ```

-In the version 2.0 of the extension, a key named `PK` has been introduced and will act as the primary key for the table.
-This is not allowed because primary key in version 1.0 was named `MyIntegerField`.
+In version 2.0 of the extension, a key named `PK` has been introduced and will act as the primary key for the table.
+This is *not allowed* because the primary key in version 1.0 was named `MyIntegerField`.

 > [!NOTE]
 > If the key introduced was named `MyIntegerField`, the change would be allowed because it would match the default name given to the primary key in the baseline version.